coditori/coditori.github.io/_posts/2020-12-12-manage-dev-prod-config-in-python.markdown

     main()
 {% endhighlight %}

-The only issue is that you can not change the the structure of "config.yml", and the other files structures just depend on you.
+The only issue is that you can not change the structure of "config.yml", and the other files structures just depend on you.